ljinkai/awesome-indie-maker/README.md

 * [Product Hunt](https://www.producthunt.com/) - The best new products in tech.
 * [Wappalyzer](https://www.wappalyzer.com/) - Identify technology on websites.
+* [WorkFlowy](https://workflowy.com/) - A single document that can contain infinite documents inside it.
+Easier way to organize all the information in your life.
+* [Typeform](https://www.typeform.com/) - Create interactive experiences for your audience — get more responses.
+It's that simple.
+Try it FREE – no coding required.
+* [Ideas are just a multiplier of execution](https://sivers.org/multiply) - To me, ideas are worth nothing unless executed.
+They are just a multiplier.
+Execution is worth millions.

 ## 🛠 Build